Azure-Samples/hdinsight-aks/flink/Flink Financial Fraud Detection System Demo/README.md

 ## What is Flink MySQL CDC Connector
 Flink supports to interpret Debezium JSON and Avro messages as INSERT/UPDATE/DELETE messages into Apache Flink SQL system.

+See more about what is [MySQL CDC Connector](https://ververica.github.io/flink-cdc-connectors/master/content/connectors/mysql-cdc.html)

 The MySQL CDC connector is a Flink Source connector, which allows for reading snapshot data and incremental data from MySQL database with exactly once processing even failures happen.